Catchawink/open-world/README.md

 # Open World
-An open framework for simulating LLM agents, for sociological research and beyond.
+An open framework for simulating LLM agents--for games, sociological research and more.